 Passenger Claims Against Intoxicated Motorcycle Drivers

+Everyone who gets on the back of a motorcycle as a passenger has a duty to exercise reasonable care for his or her own safety.
 Under Tennessee law, a motorcyclist (and any other driver) is presumed to be operating the vehicle under the influence of alcohol if the blood alcohol concentration (BAC) equals exceeds .08.
-The amount of alcohol one can consume and still stay under the lawful limit depends on many factors, including gender, age, weight, the time period of alcohol consumption, etc.
+To be sure, the amount of alcohol one can consume and still stay under the lawful limit depends on many factors, including gender, age, weight, the time period of alcohol consumption, etc. If you get on a motorcycle with a motorcycle driver who later tests above the legal limit for alcohol, many people will assume (often unfairly) you should have known the driver was impaired.
+Of course, the level of impairment is a big factor.
+For example, a BAC of .83 is significantly different than a BAC of 1.2.

-Thus, if you get on a motorcycle with a motorcycle driver who shows visible signs of being under the influence of alcohol, it will be argued that you failed to exercise reasonable care for your own safety.
-If you get on a motorcycle with a motorcycle driver who later tests above the legal limit for alcohol, many people will assume (often unfairly) you should have known the driver was impaired.
-If you as the passenger are also are under the influence of alcohol, it will be argued you lacked the ability to appropriately judge the impact of alcohol consumption on the driver's ability to operate a motorcycle.
+But one thing is for sure, if you get on a motorcycle with a motorcycle driver who shows visible signs of being under the influence of alcohol, it will be argued that you failed to exercise reasonable care for your own safety.
+Likewise, if you as the passenger are also are under the influence of alcohol, it will be argued you lacked the ability to appropriately judge the impact of alcohol consumption on the driver's ability to operate a motorcycle.

 - Motorcycle Accidents at Intersections